Now approved in the UK

 • a body mass index (BMI) of 30 or higher

-• a BMI of 27 or higher with a weight-related health condition such as high blood pressure
+• a BMI of 27 or higher with at least one weight-related health condition such as high blood pressure

-Doctors will also consider a person’s medical history, current medications, and overall health before prescribing treatment.
+Doctors will also consider a person’s medical history, ethnicity, current medications, and overall health before prescribing treatment.

 Semaglutide medications are not suitable for everyone, and a medical assessment is always required before starting treatment.